Professor Kate Malleson, BA (Hons) (Lond), MPhil (Cantab) PhD (Lond), Solicitor, Academic Bencher of Middle Temple

 Professor of Law

 Kate Malleson’s main research interests are the judiciary, the legal system and the constitution.
 She has recently completed a three year joint AHRC funded project on the Politics of Judicial Independence in Britain’s Changing Constitution.
-The findings will be published by Cambridge University Press in a book of the same title in early 2015.
+The findings were published by Cambridge University Press in a book of the same title in 2015.

 In 2010 she completed a joint three-year AHRC funded project on the selection of judges to the International Courts.
 The findings were published by OUP in 2010 in a book entitled Selecting International Judges: Principle, Process and Politics.
 A related research project in 2008 funded by the British Academy explored the selection process to the Caribbean Court of Justice.

 Together with Professor Lizzie Barmes and colleagues from the Geography department and the School of Business and Management at QM she established an AHRC funded Research Network on Promoting Equality and Diversity through Economic Crisis.
 The Network organised four workshops from 2010-2012 and sought to advance understanding of the effects of the economic downturn on equality and diversity policies across places, sectors, and social groups; and of the possibilities for resisting negative outcomes and effecting positive change.

-Kate Malleson is a member of the REF 2014 law panel is also an academic Bencher of Middle Temple.
+Kate Malleson was a member of the REF 2014 law panel is also an academic Bencher of Middle Temple.
 She is currently Director of the London Social Science ESRC Doctoral Training Centre run jointly by Queen Mary and Goldsmiths College.

 - LLB Public law